-Carcinoma of unknown primary is a diagnosis given when doctors can't determine where a cancer began.
-Carcinoma of unknown primary is rare, and it can be an aggressive type of cancer.
+Carcinoma of unknown primary is a diagnosis given when doctors aren't able to locate where a cancer began.

 Carcinoma of unknown primary care at Mayo Clinic

-- Carcinoma of unknown primary treatment — For health professionals (PDQ).
-National Cancer Institute. http://www.cancer.gov/types/unknown-primary/hp/unknown-primary-treatment-pdq.
-Accessed Sept.
-16, 2015.
+- Carcinoma of unknown primary treatment (PDQ)–Patient version.
+National Cancer Institute. https://www.cancer.gov/types/unknown-primary/patient/unknown-primary-treatment-pdq.
+Accessed Nov.
+7, 2018.

 Carcinoma of unknown primary